rmorshea/spectate/docs/source/usage/basics.rst

     d = mvc.Dict(a=0)

-Now though, we can now register a :func:`~spectate.mvc.base.view` function with a decorator.
+Now though, we can now register a :func:`~spectate.base.view` function with a decorator.
 This view function is called any time a change is made to the model ``d`` that causes its data to be mutated.